guildai/guild.ai/pages/start.md

 run any unmodified script this way.

-When Guild runs a script, it generates a new experiment, or *run*.
+When Guild runs a script, it generates a new experiment, or [run](term:run).
 Each run tracks experiment details including results.

 List available runs: